konstructio/kubefirst/docs/kubefirst/local/install.md

-# Local Installation with the Kubefirst CLI
+# Local Platform Installation

-**Kubefirst** is the name of our command line tool that installs the Kubefirst platform to your local or cloud environment.
+`kubefirst` is the name of our command line tool that installs the Kubefirst platform to your local or cloud environment.

 To use the local version of Kubefirst, you will need to have [Docker installed](https://docs.docker.com/get-docker/).
 You will also need a GitHub account: GitLab for local, and local git repositories are not supported yet.